An Overview of Sudden Death Syndrome

 Disease Cycle

-The fungus that causes SDS survives the winter in crop residue and soil (Figure 6).
-Early in the season, the fungus infects soybean roots, sometimes within a few days of seed germination.
-Infection is favored by cool, wet soil conditions.
+The fungi that cause SDS survive the winter in crop residue and soil (Figure 6).
+Early in the season, the fungus can infect soybean roots, sometimes within a few days of seed germination.
+Infection is favored by wet soils and relatively cool temperatures, often below about 60–65 °F (15–18 °C) during early vegetative growth, which promote root infection and colonization by the pathogen.

-The SDS fungus produces toxins that plants transport through their water-conducting vessels (xylem) up to the leaves, which results in foliar symptoms.
-Typically, these symptoms occur after flowering, but they have been observed during early soybean growth stages on highly susceptible varieties or when conditions are cool and wet after emergence (Figure 7).
+Foliar symptoms develop because toxins produced by the SDS pathogens move through the plant's water-conducting vessels (xylem) to the leaves.
+These symptoms typically appear after flowering, but they have been observed during early soybean growth stages on highly susceptible varieties or when conditions are cool and wet after emergence (Figure 7).

-Hot and/or dry conditions in the spring or summer can halt SDS development.
-When SDS symptoms are severe, plants may defoliate prematurely, but petioles will remain attached to the stem.
+Hot and/or dry conditions in the spring or summer can delay or stop SDS symptom development.
+When SDS symptoms are severe, plants may defoliate prematurely, although petioles remain attached to the stem.

 Figure 6.
 The SDS disease cycle.